sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 #### The widget does not update when setting the text with the Shortcuts action

-This is unfortunately an iOS 16 bug.
+This is unfortunately an iOS bug.
 The app correctly tells iOS to update the widget, but iOS delays it for some reason.
 The text will update eventually.

 If you work at Apple → [FB11522170](https://github.com/feedback-assistant/reports/issues/359)

 #### Can you make the widget bigger?

 The widget sizes are controlled by Apple.
 The provided size is the largest it allows.

+#### Can you make the widget background transparent

+This is not possible.

 #### Can you remove the title shown below the widget?